cmhl93/mit-supply-chain-micromasters/supply-chain-analytics/1-introduction-to-scm-and-analytics-basics/unit-1.md

         * In reality it looks like a web
       * Downstream - closer to the customer
       * Upstream - closer to the supplier
-    * The primary purpose of a SC
+    * The primary purpose of a SC is to satisfy customer needs
+      * Only one source of revenue - the customer
+      * Payments between parties are just fund exchanges
+      * Division of intra-SC payments are a function of power, market condition, etc.
+      * Supply Chains try to maximize the total value generated
+       * = (What customer pays) - (Total effort expended to fulfill)

     * What are logistics and supply chain management?
     * How should you view SCM?